Who We are

 Vision Statement

-Through team work to enhance the organisation’s performance and improve the quality of life for workers and other vulnerable groups through organising, education, collective bargaining, tripartite social dialogue, lobbying for policies which defend their rights and interests and promoting diversity.
+Through teamwork, we aim to enhance the organisation’s performance and improve the quality of life for workers and other vulnerable groups by promoting organising, education, collective bargaining, tripartite social dialogue, and lobbying for policies that defend their rights and interests while embracing diversity.

 Empowering Workers